Fireman9/SKteam_KLfilter/SRS.md

 - Accurate modeling of battery behavior within practical limits of current and voltage

 ## Assumptions and Dependencies
-- Assumes availability of accurate OCV vs SoC data for the battery
 - Relies on external libraries: numpy, matplotlib

 # Specific Requirements